THIS PAGE IS UNDER CONSTRUCTION

 Nutrition and food healing, are also part of this medical system.
 Each patient will have different requirements.
 My own experience is to avoid getting locked into any particular diet regimen, including overly fixating avoidance of certain foods, including what the now popular to avoid sugar, gluten and so forth.
 One of the difficult aspects of life with cancer is dealing with food.
 Poor appetite, nausea, depression are only a few reasons for this difficulty.
 It is important that, regardless of the type of food a cancer patient craves, he or she should be able to eat that food without worry, anxiety or guilt.
 Having a source or nutrition to help the body build blood, maintain the white blood cell based immune system, and have materials for tissue maintenance and repair, far outweighs, in my opinion, the potential harm that might come from a food that is currently on the no-eat list.

 If you are a cancer patient, at any stage of the disease or at any stage of treatment, Chinese medicine is a wonderful supportive option.
 It can benefit patients greatly by decreasing pain, increasing strength and energy, decreasing chemo and radiotherapy side effects, maintaining proper levels of red and white blood cells, platelets, and so forth.
 It supports the immune system which helps the body recognize and fight cancer cells.

-While the benefits are great, there are few Chinese medical practitioners that are properly experienced in treating cancer.
+While the benefits of Chinese medicine are great, while potential side effects are few, it is important to find a Chinese medical practitioner that is properly experienced in treating cancer patients.
 It is important to screen the practitioner and make sure you feel confident that he or she can competently help you.